-From time to time, I'm asked what my favorite fonts are in the Blambot collection.
-That's hard to answer because I created them all, so I usually base my answer on the fonts that I end up using most.
-These are the font designs that I'm most happy with, and I find to be most useful in a lot of design situations.
+ne of the most common questions I'm asked is, "Of all the typefaces you've made, what's your favorite?"
+It's hard to pick, so I usually base my answer on the fonts that I end up using most.
+These are the designs that I'm most happy with, and I find to be most useful in a lot of design situations.
 They're my "go to" typefaces, and included below is a little insight as to why that is.
 I'll update this list as I create more fonts, and my preferences change!

 There's no sound effects family in the Blambot collection that is more useful than this set.
 It's got lots of weights, and has that "classic" comic look.
 There's an option for almost any kind of noise.
 Most importantly, it fits all those less defined sounds, and comes in handy for big fight scenes.